 - Have reported the injury or sickness to the employer

-Statutory Sick Pay is currently rated at £89.35 per week and is available for a maximum period of 28 weeks.
-Current government data shows that the average UK income in 2017 stands at £27,200 per annum – over £500 per week.
-With this in mind, the difference between the average UK income and SSP would see a drop in income of over £400 per week.
+Statutory Sick Pay is currently rated at £109.40 per week and is available for a maximum period of 28 weeks.
+If you earn £500 per week, going on sick pay would see a drop in your income of around £400 per week.
 For most people, this creates a very serious problem.

-If you are recovering after an accident at work and have lost income during your absence from the workplace, the only way you can seek to recover your lost income is by making a claim for accident at work compensation.
-The ability to pursue a claim against an employer is available to any person who believes that their injury or health problem was caused by the negligence of their employer.
-Therefore, if you feel that your employer has been negligent towards your safety by failing to provide adequate training, the correct protective equipment or faulty and dangerous tools, you can seek to make a claim against your employer for accident at work compensation.
+If you are recovering from injury after a work accident and have lost income during your absence from the workplace, the only way you can seek to recover your lost income is by making a claim for accident at work compensation.
+The right to pursue a claim against an employer is available to any person who believes that their injury or health problem was caused by the negligence of their employer.
+Therefore, if you feel that your employer has been negligent towards your safety by failing to provide adequate training, the correct protective equipment or faulty and dangerous tools, you can seek to make a claim for workers compensation.

 If successful with the claim, you would be able to recover any lost income – including the difference between any SSP payments made to you and your usual income, along with any other costs by way of the special damages element of a personal injury claim settlement.

-Many employees who have been injured in an accident at work do not want to have to make a claim for compensation against their employer.
+Many injured employees do not want to have to make a claim for compensation against their employer.
 However, the loss of income forces people to act to pursue a claim in order that they are not left out of pocket because of injuries that were not their fault.

 How can Direct2Compensation help me?

-Direct2Compensation have genuine expertise in accident at work compensation.
+Direct2Compensation have genuine expertise in compensation claims.
 We can help you to understand your rights after an injury at work and tell you how to make a claim for compensation.
 We work with specialist accident at work solicitors who will make sure that your claim is handled properly and that you are given the opportunity to fully recover any lost income and expenses.
-We know that it is a struggle to recover from injuries after an accident at work and that losing income temporarily during this period can make life hard.
+We know that it is a struggle to recover from injuries and that losing income temporarily during this period can make life hard.

 Our solicitors will work to obtain an admission of liability in your claim at the earliest opportunity, and it is at the point of an admission of liability that our solicitors can then seek to commence the recovery of lost income.

 We are here to help you and our expert staff can immediately identify the right Solicitor for you.
-Contact us today to start your claim today, call us on 01225 430285.
+To find out more, or to start your claim today, call us on 01225 430285.
 If you prefer, .